poldrack/pytest_tutorial/README.md

 1. Click on the "Actions" tab at the top of your repo page.
 2. Choose "Set up this workflow" for the "Python Application" suggestion.
 3. This will open an editor for a YAML file that defines the workflow.
+You will need to make one change to the default, in order to install several libraries that our code requires.
+Replace the following line:

+    pip install flake8 pytest

+with:

+    pip install flake8 pytest numpy pandas scipy

-You should be able to use the default workflow, so save it using the "Start Commit" button.
+Once you have made that change, save it using the "Start Commit" button.
-4. We need to push another commit to the repository in order to trigger the workflow.
-You can do this by making an edit to any of the files (such as the README.md) file and then committing it.
+4. Return to the Actions tab, and you should see the action running.
+Once it completes, it should have a green check mark.

 ## TBD: Fixtures